kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 // ListenerSetStatus defines the observed state of a ListenerSet type ListenerSetStatus struct {
-	// Parents is a list of parent resources (usually Gateways) that are
-	// associated with the ListenerSet, and the status of the ListenerSet with respect to
-	// each parent.
-When this ListenerSet attaches to a parent, the controller that
-	// manages the parent must add an entry to this list when the controller
-	// first sees the ListenerSet and should update the entry as appropriate when the
-	// ListenerSet or gateway is modified.
-	//
-	// +kubebuilder:validation:MaxItems=2
-	Parents []ListenerSetParentStatus `json:"parents"`
-}

-// ListenerSetParentStatus defines the observed state of ListenerSet with
-// to an associated Parent.
-type ListenerSetParentStatus struct {
-	// ParentRef corresponds with a ParentRef in the spec that this
-	// RouteParentStatus struct describes the status of.
-	ParentRef ParentGatewayReference `json:"parentRef"`

 	// Listeners provide status for each unique listener port defined in the Spec.
 	//
 	// +optional